Chapter 1. Installation

 ” for

-XML Schema documents, you will have to provide that mapping yourself.
+XML Schema documents, you can provide that mapping as well.
 You will also

 want to provide mappings for other extensions you use.